How the women of Amazon Studios are transforming global entertainment

 Scaling franchises globally while adapting locally

-“It’s a testament to how we can get behind global franchises and localize them,” says North, Head of Asia-Pacific Originals, Amazon Studios.
+“It’s a testament to how we can get behind global franchises and localise them,” says North, Head of Asia-Pacific Originals, Amazon Studios.

 Looking ahead at up-and-coming audiences